 Keep an eye on your supply vent covers.
 A lot of dust on or around the cover may indicate contaminant buildup in your ducts.
 The same is true if you notice that you have a lot of dust around your home or that your furnace filter needs frequent replacing.

 Finally, whenever you complete a renovation or home improvement project, you should consider cleaning your ducts.
 This includes simple projects like mudding drywall to repair cracks or even painting.
 Most projects produce a substantial amount of fine particle dust that’ll end up circulating through the air and collecting in your ducts.

-Homeowners around Milwaukee have turned to Burkhardt Heating and Cooling to keep their HVAC systems healthy and efficient since 1961.
+Homeowners around Milwaukee have turned to Burkhardt Heating & AC Inc to keep their HVAC systems healthy and efficient since 1961.
 Our expert team provides duct cleaning and indoor air quality solutions along with AC and heating installation, maintenance, and repairs.
-Call Burkhardt Heating and Cooling to schedule your duct cleaning appointment with us today!
+Call Burkhardt Heating & AC Inc to schedule your duct cleaning appointment with us today!